joe-ledford-04/tennis-serve-performance-analysis/README.md

   - statsmodels (fixed effects regression)

  # Key Findings
+- Note: Results are conditional on this restricted sample (top-25 by match count); coefficients should be interpreted as within-player effects for these players.
 - Serve performance metrics do explain a meaningful portion of match outcomes, but defintely not all
 - Serve strategies have different effects based on what surface a match is being played on and what round a player is in
 - Some matches are statistically explainable; others are likely decided by mental/emotional factors